apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 By default Intake is used as an validation mechanism for authentication.
 You can change to the default login by setting

 action.login=LoginUser in TurbineResources.properties and changing Login.vm appropriately (commented form)

+## Tests

+Prerequisites
+- at least Turbine version 4.0.1
+- database was build successfully e.g. with archetype.
+- running mysql

+If running from integration test, check/update
+- in pom.xml turbine.core property,
+- target/test-classes/projects/first/project/integrationtest/src/test/conf/torque/TorqueTest.properties or
+  META-INF/maven/archetype-metadata.xml

+The security test is by default skipped as it requires a running mysql.
+It tests many of the Fulcrum Torque Turbine security aspects, activate it by calling

+mvn test -DskipTests=false

+CAVEAT: If initialization fails, double check your database credentials!
+If invalid the error might be somewhat hidden behind a
+ Torque exception!

 ## Eclipse